Find out more about the Prevention Core Competencies

 Webinar/Virtual Training

-According to the U.S. Attorney General, “Loneliness is far more than just a bad feeling—it harms both individual and societal health.”
-This 90-minute webinar will explore the concept of social connectedness and its impact on our individual and community health.
-We will also explore what role we have as substance misuse prevention professionals to address the issue of social connectedness.
-LEARNING OBJECTIVES: Define social connectedness.
-List at least three impacts of a lack of social connectedness and loneliness.
-Identify the risk and protective factors for substance misuse that are impacted by social connectedness Name at least three actions that prevention professionals can take to increase social connectedness.
-CERTIFICATES: Registrants who fully attend this event or training will receive a certificate of attendance via email within two weeks after the event or training.
-PRESENTERS: Erin Ficker Erin Ficker serves as a prevention manager for the Great Lakes PTTC.
-For more than 16 years, Erin has worked in substance abuse prevention supporting communities to use evidence-based strategies and data-driven processes in substance abuse prevention planning and implementation.
-She works with community level prevention practitioners and schools in the development, implementation, evaluation, and sustainability of prevention interventions.
-Kris Gabrielsen Kris Gabrielsen is the co-director of the Great Lakes Prevention Technology Transfer Center.
-She has worked in the substance misuse prevention field for over 30 years, has a Master of Public Health degree, and is a Certified Prevention Specialist.
+To prevent substance misuse among our youth, we must enhance protective factors and reduce risk factors.
+Join this webinar to learn how to build protective factors in the youth in a straight-forward, easy to implement way using the Social Development Strategy.
+LEARNING OBJECTIVES: By the end of the webinar, participants will be able to: Name the elements of the Social Development Strategy Describe how the elements of the Social Development Strategy interact to create protective factors List a minimum of three ways that the Social Development Strategy can be incorporated into daily interactions and prevention strategies with youth.
+CERTIFICATES: Registrants who fully attend this event will receive a certificate of attendance via email within two weeks after the conclusion of the webinar.
+PRESENTER: Kris Gabrielsen, MPH, CPS Kris Gabrielsen is the co-director of the Great Lakes Prevention Technology Transfer Center.
+She has worked in the substance misuse prevention field for over 30 years.
 Kris was the Associate Director of the Western Center for the Application of Prevention Technologies (CAPT), co-authored the first Substance Abuse Prevention Specialist Training curriculum, and co-authored the textbook, Substance Abuse Prevention: The Intersection of Science and Practice.
 As a consultant, she has worked with states and communities across the nation to bridge the gap between research and practice, assisting prevention professionals in maximizing their effectiveness.
-The Great Lakes A/MH/PTTC is offering this training for individuals working in HHS Region 5: IL, IN, MI, MN, OH, WI.
+The Great Lakes PTTC is offering this training for individuals working in HHS Region 5: IL, IN, MI, MN, OH, WI.
 This training is being provided in response to a need identified by Region 5 stakeholders.
+Others outside this region are welcome to attend.

 Webinar/Virtual Training